Hedron LogoAfternoon

 Missing Usage Data

-Problem: Some API calls don't get logged due to system issues
+Problem: Some API calls do not get logged due to system issues.

-Solution: Implement monitoring alerts for gaps in usage data, maintain event replay capability
+Solution: Implement monitoring for gaps in usage data and build replay from durable logs or queues.

 Revenue Timing Errors

-Solution: Automate revenue recognition based on usage date, not invoice date
+Solution: Automate revenue recognition based on usage date and reconcile against invoices regularly.

 Lost Prepaid Credits

-Problem: Customer credits expire but you don't adjust your books
+Problem: Customer credits expire but you do not adjust your books.

-Solution: Track expiration dates, write off expired credits promptly
+Solution: Track expiration dates and write off expired credits on a schedule consistent with your policy and contracts.

 Handling Special Cases